phalcon/documentation/docs/config.md

 ```

 ## Json

-!!! info "NOTE"
+> **NOTE**: Requires PHP's `json` extension to be present in the system

-    Requires PHP's `json` extension to be present in the system
+{: .alert .alert-info }

 JSON is a very popular format, especially when transporting data from your application to the front end or when sending back responses from an API.
 It can also be used as a storage for configuration data.
-[Phalcon\Config\Adapter\Json][json] uses `json_decode()` internally to convert a JSON file to a PHP native array and parse it accordingly.
+[Phalcon\Config\Json][json] uses `json_decode()` internally to convert a JSON file to a PHP native array and parse it accordingly.

 ```json
 {